 Remote interventions with each of the following characteristics are most effective:

-- Supporting development of close relationships: to express feelings freely and without self-consciousness (e.g. opportunities for unstructured discussions with peers).
+- Supporting development of close relationships: To express feelings freely and without self-consciousness (such as opportunities for unstructured discussions with peers).

-- Supporting interactions through ensuring participants share experiences/ characteristics: for example, being a carer, stroke survivor etc., or having shared characteristics (e.g. women only, people of similar age/SES etc).
+- Supporting interactions through ensuring participants share experiences/characteristics: for example, being a carer or stroke survivor, or having shared characteristics (for example, women only, people of similar age/SES).

-- Support interactions through pastoral guidance: providing some form of pastoral care (e.g. light-touch oversight of a discussion forum by professionals, or opportunities for participants to contact professionals for advice).
+- Support interactions through pastoral guidance: providing some form of pastoral care, such as light-touch oversight of a discussion forum by professionals, or opportunities for participants to contact professionals for advice.

-In depth findings can be found in the report above
+In-depth findings can be found in the full report (PDF).